mongodb/docs/source/includes/considerations-deploying-replica-set.rst

   routes all traffic between members within a single site over the local area network.

-- Configure authentication to prevent connections from unknown clients to the replica set.
+- Configure access control to prevent connections from unknown clients to the replica set.

 - Configure networking and firewall rules so that incoming and outgoing